KhronosGroup/Vulkan-Guide/chapters/layers.md

 # Layers

 Layers are optional components that augment the Vulkan system.
 They can intercept, evaluate, and modify existing Vulkan functions on their way from the application down to the hardware.
-Layer's properties can be queried from an application with [vkEnumerateInstanceLayerProperties](https://www.khronos.org/registry/vulkan/specs/1.2/html/vkspec.html#vkEnumerateInstanceLayerProperties).
+Layer properties can be queried from an application with [vkEnumerateInstanceLayerProperties](https://www.khronos.org/registry/vulkan/specs/1.2/html/vkspec.html#vkEnumerateInstanceLayerProperties).

 ## Using Layers